Best wireless surround sound systems

 - Use a home theater receiver that supports wireless surround speakers.

 Hearing a movie's soundtrack the way the director intended is a powerful part of the home theater experience.
 But that hasn’t always been easy.
 Surround sound has traditionally involved a slew of wires and cables running all over the room.
 I can’t tell you how much time I’ve spent carefully hiding my system’s wires over the years.

 Thankfully, new technology has made wireless surround sound a reality!
 And there are some really cool options available.
-They range from modest sound bars with compact rear speakers, to wireless tower speakers that thunder with detail.
+Have questions as you're reading?
+Give one of our friendly advisors a call for free, personalized system advice.

 Easy 5.1-channel surround sound with Sonos